absmach/magistrala/docs/dev-guide.md

 ```

 ### Mainflux Services
-Running of the Mainflux microservices can be tricky, as there is a lot of them and each demand config in the form of environment variables.
+Running of the Mainflux microservices can be tricky, as there is a lot of them and each demand configuration in the form of environment variables.

-Whole system (set of microservices) can be run with one command:
+The whole system (set of microservices) can be run with one command:

 ```
 make run